Carnagion/dissertation/interim/interim.typ

 == Background <background>

 Aircraft taking off from or landing on a given airport must adhere to strict separation requirements that are dictated by the type of operation (i.e., taking off or landing), the aircraft classes of the preceding and succeeding operations, and the allocated time frame for the operation @lieder-scheduling-aircraft @lieder-dynamic-programming.
-De-icing must also be accounted for -- aircraft may be de-iced at gates or at de-icing pads, which pushes back the take-off time of the aircraft (and consequently, those of the rest of the sequence) depending on the number of de-icing stations or rigs available at the time.
+De-icing must also be accounted for -- aircraft may be de-iced at gates or at de-icing pads, which pushes back the take-off time of the aircraft (and consequently, those of the rest of the sequence) depending on the number of de-icing stations available at the time.
 An airport's maximum capacity and throughput -- the number of aircraft taking off or landing per unit of time -- is thus bounded by its runway capacity @lieder-dynamic-programming.
 Although it is possible to construct additional runways or airports, this is not always feasible due to the high costs of infrastructure and land.
 Therefore, efficient use and scheduling of runway operations is crucial for maximising the capacity of existing runways and airports @lieder-scheduling-aircraft @lieder-dynamic-programming.

 == Motivation